axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/configuring-flow-control/_index.md

 ## Example: Sizing parameters for flow-control

-Suppose that `syslog-ng` has a source that must accept up to 300 parallel connections.
+Suppose that AxoSyslog has a source that must accept up to 300 parallel connections.
 Such situation can arise when a network source receives connections from many clients, or if many applications log to the same socket.

 Set the `max-connections()` parameter of the source to `300`.
 However, the `log-fetch-limit()` (default value: 10) parameter applies to every connection of the source individually, while the `log-iw-size()` (default value: 1000) parameter applies to the source.
 In a worst-case scenario, the destination does not accept any messages, while all 300 connections send at least `log-fetch-limit()` number of messages to the source during every poll loop.
 Therefore, the control window must accommodate at least `max-connections()`\*`log-fetch-limit()` messages to be able to read every incoming message of a poll loop.
 In the current example this means that `log-iw-size()` should be greater than `300\*10=3000`.
-If the control window is smaller than this value, the control window might fill up with messages from the first connections — causing `syslog-ng` to read only one message of the last connections in every poll loop.
+If the control window is smaller than this value, the control window might fill up with messages from the first connections — causing AxoSyslog to read only one message of the last connections in every poll loop.

 The output buffer of the destination must accommodate at least `log-iw-size()` messages, but use a greater value: in the current example `3000\*10=30000` messages.
 That way all incoming messages of ten poll loops fit in the output buffer.
-If the output buffer is full, `syslog-ng` does not read any messages from the source until some messages are successfully sent to the destination.
+If the output buffer is full, AxoSyslog does not read any messages from the source until some messages are successfully sent to the destination.

 ```c
    source s_localhost {